syncfusion-content/js-api-docs/api/js/ejSchedule.md

 ---
 layout: post
-title: Properties, Methods and Events of ejSchedule Widget
+title: Properties, Methods and Events of Syncfusion ejSchedule Widget
-description: Methods, Members and Events available in ejSchedule
+description: What are the options, methods and events available in the Essential JavaScript ejSchedule Widget.
-documentation: API
+documentation: UG
 platform: js-api
 keywords: ejSchedule, API, Essential JS Schedule
 ---

-# ejSchedule
+# Essential JS Scheduler

 An Event calendar that manages the list of various activities like events/appointments.